 Pseudo-tolerance and violent Jihad

 Whenever Middle East issues pop up here in Progressive Land, it's instructive to observe the behavior of well-intentioned progressives.
-Mostly they were just silent---though the Chronicle at least had a lame editorial on the issue---on the successful attempt by Islamic fanatics to intimidate the western media during the synthetic crisis over the Danish Muhammed cartoons.
+Mostly they were just silent---though the Chronicle at least had a lame editorial on the issue---on the successful attempt by Islamic fanatics to intimidate the western media during the synthetic crisis over the Danish Mohammed cartoons.
 The leftist Bay Guardian was particularly lame in its response to the cartoon controversy.

 (See the cartoons here.)